Gene Winfield

-Gene Winfield (born June 16, 1927) is an American automotive customizer and fabricator.
+Roger Eugene Winfield (June 16, 1927 – March 4, 2025) was an American automotive customizer and fabricator.
 In the mid-1960s, his designs caught the attention of the film community, resulting in a large body of his work appearing on screen, including in the iconic 1982 film Blade Runner.

 Early life

 Winfield was born in Springfield, Missouri, in 1927.
 His family moved to Modesto, California, in 1929, where he grew up.
 He was first exposed to cars when his older brother, Glenn, opened a wrecking yard.
 In 1942, he bought his first car for $75, a 1928 Ford coupé, and promptly added a radio antenna with foxtail, despite it having no radio.
 Later that year, the brothers opened Winfield Used Cars in Modesto.
 His second car was a 1930 Ford, powered by a 1937 flathead.

-Career in Auto Customizing
+Winfield served in the U.S. Navy from 1944 to 1945 and in the U.S. Army from 1949 to 1951.
+During his military service, he was stationed in Japan, where he made the acquaintance of a welder who taught him the trade.